Easy Low Maintenance Garden Ideas

 They are often built with easy to maintain paved, graveled or bark chipped pathways running between them.

-Raised beds are a lovely design feature which can be incorporated into many garden schemes.
+Easy Assembly Raised Beds Kits are straightforward way of adding more planting space to your garden, they are a lovely design feature which can be incorporated into many garden schemes.
 They can be used as additional seating and for housing water features too, so there are many valuable reasons to use raised beds in low maintenance gardens.

 Plants are spaced nearer together resulting in better water retention and fewer weeds.